mozilla/open-leadership-framework/olm-whitepaper.md

 ## License

-The content of this whitepaper is licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) by [Mozilla](https://mozilla.org).
+The content of this white paper is licensed [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) by [Mozilla](https://mozilla.org).